Aeroluna/LunaCoopMod/README.md

     - Upon death, Void Archons go supernova, stunning and pulling in nearby enemies.
 After 5 seconds, the supernova detonates for damage equal to the Void Archon's max shields.
     - The supernova's radius increases with Power Overwhelming stacks.

 A passive called Power Overwhelming deserves to go to an Archon unit!
 By accruing stacks on Ascendants and combining them, you can make a *super* archon with chain attacks that each do AOE damage.
-Inspired by the LotV cinematic, dying Void Archons go out with a bang, dealing massive damage in its range, though it still isn't worth losing your stacks.
+Inspired by the LotV cinematic, dying Void Archons go out with a bang, dealing massive damage in a nearby radius, though it still isn't worth sacrificing your Archons.

 - Reworked Mothership Terminator Beam to only target air units.
 - Reworked Mothership Thermal Lance.